 Priority Populations Certificate

-There will NO LONGER be HIV/STI Specialty certificates in Case Management and Group Facilitation.
+The HIV/STI Specialty certificate in Case Management and Group Facilitation is now called:

 Infectious Disease Prevention

 If you started coursework in the HIV/STI certificates anytime previous to Fall 2013 you have Catalog Rights to complete those certificates.

 For more information please contact Andrew Ciscel at 415-452-5202 or go to the Link Center MUB 301

 The HIV/STI Prevention Studies Office is part of the Health

 Our goal is to provide quality education and career training that links learning with action.
 Harm Reduction and social justice education form the foundation for our classes, programs, and activities.